-Do you like it?
-Are the results worth the effort or the money?
+Do you like cake decorating?
+Are decorated cakes and fancy sugar work worth the effort and the money?
 Caroline goes to decorating school and finds out...

 Last week The Apprentice featured wedding cakes retailing at around £600.
-Sounds a lot, doesn' it?
+Sounds a lot, doesn't IT?
 But when you discover the amount of work and time that goes into one of those cakes, you realise it's worth every penny.

 I've always had mixed feelings about cake decorating.
 I'm not generally a fan of novelty cakes (you either love 'em or hate 'em).
 However, before my recent marriage I took a renewed interest in the art, thinking I might rustle up my own wedding cake (I didn't).